mariam-fouad/Arcade-game/README.md

 ## Game rules
 - Hitting a bug will result on reseting the player position
 - rocks block the way
-- you have to reack the blue sea to reach the win the game
+- you have to reach the blue sea to win the game